-In 2016, the Coalition helped put on eight Open Streets Minneapolis events across the city that attracted over 80,000 people and brought together more than 100 planning partners and sponsors.
+In 2017, the Coalition helped put on seven summer Open Streets Minneapolis events across the city that attracted nearly 100,000 people.
 Each event transformed a major road in Minneapolis into a safe, car-free space that inspired attendees to think about their streets and communities in new ways.
 People enjoyed Open Streets by bicycle, foot, wheelchair, skateboard, and more, and discovered the hidden gems of unique neighborhoods through shopping, eating, mingling, and exploring.

 Since hosting the city’s first-ever Open Streets event in 2011, Our Streets Minneapolis has grown Open Streets across the city every year.
-The 2016 events included activities such as yoga, live music, bike repair, pop-up protected bikeways, pop-up playgrounds, and visioning exercises for street improvements.
+Open Streets Minneapolis events include activities such as yoga, live music, bike repair, pop-up protected bikeways, pop-up playgrounds, and visioning exercises for street improvements.

 Minneapolis Bike Month